 The Santa Clara Valley Open Space Authority conserves the natural environment, supports agriculture, and connects people to nature, by protecting open spaces, natural areas, and working farms and ranches for future generations.
-The Authority has protected over 28,000 acres of open space, working lands, watersheds, and wildlife habitat.
+The Authority has protected over 22,000 acres of open space, natural areas, watersheds, and wildlife habitat.